 Bespoke carbon fibre orthoses can benefit patients in numerous ways.

 At LOC, we can create any type of orthotic device you require.
 From Ankle-Foot-Orthoses through to complex, stance phase control Neuroswing Knee Ankle Foot Orthoses (KAFOs).

 In KAFOs weight reductions of up to 30% are normal.
 This kind of weight reduction has an immediate positive clinical impact, particularly for patients with polio or post-polio syndrome.

 There are many types of carbon fibre manufacturing processes.
-The London Orthotic Consultancy (LOC) uses a company that has learnt its trade from Formula One racing.
-It uses a process that produces an incredibly strong, yet light, product.
+The London Orthotic Consultancy (LOC) uses a process that borrows from Formula One racing.
+As a result, the end product is an incredibly strong, yet lightweight, product.
 This has huge advantages in orthotics, as it can reduce the weight and bulk of an orthosis.
-Due to the reduction in weight of the orthosis, our clients can reduce their energy expenditure, which allows them to walk faster or for longer distances.
+Due to this reduction in weight, our clients can reduce their energy expenditure, allowing them to walk faster or for longer distances.

 The inherent increased strength of the material allows us to manufacture orthoses that were not previously possible.
 We can use them to completely offload an ankle joint by taking weight through the knee.

 Carbon fibre also has excellent storage and return properties.
 While walking, the force created by an individual's momentum is stored and, as one moves forward, this energy is released, giving the user a 'push' start.